rcedgar/usearch12/README.md

 ### OSX

 Currently building on OSX is not implemented.
 The Linux `Makefile` might work as-is, at most a few simple tweaks will be needed.
+An OSX binary is included in Release [12.0-beta1](https://github.com/rcedgar/usearch12/releases/tag/v12.0-beta1), this binary was kindly provided by [@igortru](https://github.com/igortru).

 ## Citing usearch